seananderson/metafolio/inst/ms/ms.md

 sockeye salmon in the Fraser River, British Columbia, varies within streams according to historical environmental conditions [@eliason2011].

-Here, we ask how a portfolio approach to management can inform the conservation of metapopulations in a changing world.
-We ask how portfolio theory can inform spatial approaches to prioritizing metapopulation conservation.
+Here, we ask how portfolio theory can inform spatial approaches to prioritizing metapopulation conservation in a changing world.
 To answer these questions, we develop a salmon metapopulation simulation in which spatially-distributed thermal tolerance and patterns of short- and long-term climatic change drive population-specific productivity.
 We then implement scenarios that prioritize alternative sets of populations and evaluate the salmon portfolios along risk-return axes, as a financial portfolio manager might.
 We show that conserving response diversity buffers metapopulation risk given short-term climate forcing and ensures metapopulation persistence given long-term climate warming.
 We then show that conserving more populations buffers risk regardless of response diversity or climate trend, and conclude that considering metapopulations through portfolio theory provides a useful additional dimension through which we can consider conservation strategies.

 # Methods

-We developed a 100-year salmon metapopulation simulation model that includes both population dynamics and harvesting along with process, observation, and implementation uncertainty.
-We tested different conservation scenarios under two kinds of environmental regimes and evaluated these plans along risk and return dimensions similar to how financial managers evaluate financial portfolios (Fig. 1).
+We developed a 100-year salmon metapopulation simulation model that includes both population dynamics and harvesting along with process, observation, and implementation uncertainty (Fig. 1).
+We tested different conservation scenarios under two kinds of environmental regimes.
 We provide a package `metafolio` for the statistical software `R` [@r2013] as an appendix, to carry out the simulations and analyses described in this paper.

 ## Defining the ecological portfolio